Guide Dogs for the Blind Puppy Raising | Guide Dogs for the Blind Skip to main content

 Raise a Puppy, Change a Life!

-Announcing our Hybrid Puppy Raising Project!
+Join our next Hybrid Puppy Raising Cohort!

 What is Puppy Raising?

 You see a puppy, a person who is blind sees the world!
-Volunteer puppy raisers receive a pup when they are approximately 8 weeks old and will teach them house manners, provide socialization experiences, and prepare them for their future career as a guide dog, breeder, or K9 Buddy!
+Volunteer puppy raisers receive a pup when they are approximately 8 weeks old and will teach them house manners, provide socialization experiences, and prepare them for their future career as a guide dog, breeder, or K9 Buddy.
 Each pup will return to one of our two campuses for formal guidework training when they are approximately 15 months of age.
-Guide Dogs for the Blind will support you throughout the entire puppy raising process, step by step!
+Guide Dogs for the Blind (GDB) will support you throughout the entire puppy raising process, step by step!

 A group of six puppy raisers kneeling next to the guide dog puppies that they are raising.
 A group of six puppy raisers kneeling next to the guide dog puppies that they are raising.